 Philosophical plagiarism, the appropriation without attribution of others’ ideas, takes two forms: the intentional, and the unintentional.
 The first arises from malice; the second from ignorance.
 But since we cannot know the writer’s mind or search his Web history, there is no sense in discriminating between these offences.
 It is simply his responsibility to know.
 Professor Romer is no longer on the bunny slope.

 Again: it is not I whose work this charlatan has stolen.
-I am just some nigga with a blog.
+I am just some neighbor with a blog.
 Rather, our dear professor’s victim is an entire field of Western learning, including both praxis and scholarship.
 That in the 20th century this branch was terminated, and has no present-day students or significant practitioners, does not in the slightest excuse Professor Romer from understanding, attributing and thanking the scholars whose work he borrows and/or parodies.
 He has a library card, after all.

 Moreover, since far from thanking and describing said field, he explicitly names and condemns it, ignorance cannot possibly be his excuse.
 I wonder what is.
 Here, at 10:45 for the impatient, is this self-incriminating condemnation.
 Note the odd, guilty way in which the professor races past this delicate and lethal point.